The New Empiricism in Human Rights: Insights and Implications, 98 AMERICAN SOCIETY OF INTERNATIONAL LAW PROCEEDINGS 206 (2004)

 Date of Authorship for this Version

 Hathaway, Oona A., "The New Empiricism in Human Rights: Insights and Implications" (2004).
 Faculty Scholarship Series.
-Paper 837.
+837.